Neinndall/AssetsManager/README.md

 2.  **Extract the contents:** Unzip the downloaded file to your desired location (e.g., `C:\AssetsManager`).
 3.  **Run the application:** Navigate to the extracted folder and run `AssetsManager.exe`.

-## 📖 Usage

-1.  **Configure Settings:** Open the `Settings` tab to set up your preferences, including hash synchronization, auto-copy, and backup options.
-2.  **Select Directories:** In the `Home` tab, specify your "New Hashes Directory" and "Old Hashes Directory".
-3.  **Start Download:** Click the "Start Download" button to begin the asset extraction and download process.
-The application will compare hashes and download only the necessary files.
-5.  **Explore & Monitor:** Use the `Explorer`, `Comparator`, `Monitor`, and `Model Viewer` tabs to access the advanced features of the application.

 ## ⚙️ Configuration

 All application settings are managed through a dedicated `Settings` window and persisted in the `config.json` file.
 This allows for deep customization of the application's behavior to fit your workflow.
-Key configuration areas include setting default paths, automating core processes like hash management and backups, and fine-tuning the behavior of advanced features such as background monitoring services and application updates.
+Key configuration areas include setting default paths and fine-tuning the behavior of advanced features such as background monitoring services and application updates.

+* **Configure Settings:** Open the `Settings` tab to set up your usage preferences.

 ## 🤝 Contributing